How Can You Find the Tell-Tale Signs of Heat Stress in Your Records?

 - Increased morbidity in transition cows.

-Following are examples of the resulting data you can use to unlock the power of your herd’s Bovisync records.
-A supplementary article provides details on how to create these graphs depicted.
+In this fact sheet you will see examples of the resulting data you can use to unlock the power of your herd’s Bovisync records.

 Milk Production